 3. The third part is the victim’s IP information, which is checked and returned by the C2 server.

 4. The fourth part is a sub-configuration for running the download module or other malware.
-Interestingly, the malware has become a possible loader for other malware due to its ability to download other malware.
+Interestingly, Predator the Thief has become a possible loader for other malware due to its ability to download other malware.

 There are multiple ways to run files, including hollow process injection, reflective DLL injection, and general API usage, such as CreateProcessA and ShellExecuteA.

 Because this section has a complex configuration structure, we have simplified it to the following items: